ClayDowling/haunted-detroit/Adventures/speed-for-the-speed-god.md

 Jimmy's mission has two parts:

 - The car needs to be involved in a high speed chase to resanctify it after being driven by an apostate.
-- It needs to be returned to Shelby's Allen Park garage.
+- It needs to be returned to Shelby's Allen Park garage with Jimmy in it.

 ## In Media Res

 Jimmy made a clean getaway, and is getting a couple dogs and a cup of coffee in an all night diner.
 Alice is also there, drinking a cup of coffee and minding her own damned business.
 That's when the six guys in the driving jackets, mirrored shades, weighted driving gloves, and boots come in.
 They don't speak, they just pound on people and drive.

-### Cultists
+### The Wheel Men (Cultists)

 | Trait          | Level |      |
 | -------------- | ----- | ---- |